Glenn Murray: Loan to Watford and Brighton departure

 On 1 September 2020, Murray signed for Championship club Watford on a one-year loan deal.
 10 days later he made his debut in Watford's opening game of the season coming on as a sub in a 1–0 home win over Middlesbrough.

 On 30 January 2021, Murray was recalled by Brighton, following a significant lack of game time.

 After making 6 appearances on loan at Watford, Murray returned to Brighton and 2 days after his return it was announced that he had signed for Nottingham Forest.
-Murray scored a total of 111 goals in 287 appearances across both of his spells at the club, helping The Seagulls achieve promotion from League One to the Premier League and to the 2018–19 FA Cup semi final.
-He sits in second place in Brighton's all time top goalscorers list 12 goals behind Tommy Cook from 1921–1929.
+Murray scored a total of 111 goals in 287 appearances across both of his spells at the club, helping Brighton achieve promotion from League One to the Premier League and to the 2018–19 FA Cup semi final.
+He sits in second place in Brighton's all time top goalscorers list 12 goals behind Tommy Cook from 1921 to 1929.

 Nottingham Forest

-On 1 February 2021, Murray signed a permanent deal with Championship side Nottingham Forest until the end of the season on a free transfer, once again linking up with former Brighton manager Chris Hughton and players Anthony Knockaert and Gaëtan Bong at the Reds.
+On 1 February 2021, Murray signed a permanent deal with Championship side Nottingham Forest until the end of the season on a free transfer, once again linking up with former Brighton manager Chris Hughton and players Anthony Knockaert and Gaëtan Bong.
 He made his debut a day later coming on as a substitute in the 76th minute for goalscorer Lewis Grabban in a 2–1 away win over Coventry City.
-Murray made his first start for Forest 4 days later, scoring his first goals for the club with a brace in a 3–0 away win at league strugglers Wycombe Wanderers, in a match where former Brighton team mate Knockaert also scored with another former Brighton team mate Bong assisting Murray's first goal.
+Murray made his first start for Forest 4 days later, scoring his first goals for the club with a brace in a 3–0 away win at league strugglers Wycombe Wanderers, in a match where former Brighton teammate Knockaert also scored with another former Brighton teammate Bong assisting Murray's first goal.
 He managed 2 goals in his 16 league appearances for Forest.